maalbrec89/IVIVC-with-particle-dissolution-module-in-OSP/README.md

 ## Necessary files

 To conduct an IVIVE according to the workflow described below, the folder `Files` available in this repository needs to be downloaded.
-This folder contains the following files which need to be saved in the working directory:
+This folder contains the following files which should be saved locally in the working directory:

 * `particle_distribution_raw_data.csv`
 * `psd calculation.R`